Psychological operations (United States): CNN and NPR interns incident

 In 2000, it came to light that soldiers from the 4th Psychological Operations Group had been interning at the American news networks Cable News Network (CNN) and National Public Radio (NPR) during the late 1990s.
-The program was an attempt to provide its PSYOP personnel with the expertise developed by the private sector under its "Training with Industry" program.
-The program caused concern about the influence these soldiers might have on American news and the programs were terminated.
+The program was an attempt to provide soldiers with the expertise developed by the private sector under its "Training with Industry" program.
+The program caused concern about the influence these soldiers might have on American news and the internships were terminated.

-National Public Radio reported on April 10, 2000:

-The U.S. Army's Psychological Operations unit placed interns at CNN and NPR in 1998 and 1999.
-The placements at CNN were reported in the European press in February of this year and the program was terminated.
-The NPR placements will be reported this week in TV Guide.

 Use of music in the interrogation of prisoners

-PSYOP pamphlet disseminated in Iraq.
+Propaganda pamphlet disseminated in Iraq.
 The text translates as "This is your future al-Zarqawi," and depicts al-Qaeda terrorist al-Zarqawi caught in a rat trap which is being held by an Iraqi Army soldier or an Iraqi Policeman.

-In 2003 Sergeant Mark Hadsell claimed to have used loud music during the interrogation of Iraqi prisoners:

-"These people haven't heard heavy metal.
+In 2003 Sergeant Mark Hadsell claimed to have used loud music during the interrogation of Iraqi prisoners, stating: "These people haven't heard heavy metal.
 They can't take it.
 If you play it for 24 hours, your brain and body functions start to slide, your train of thought slows down and your will is broken.
 That's when we come in and talk to them."

-Other reports of the use of music during interrogation have occasionally plagued PSYOP.

-On 9 December 2008 the Associated Press reported that various musicians were coordinating their objections to the use of their music as a technique for softening up captives through an initiative called Zero dB.
-However, not all musicians have taken issue with the possibility that their music is being used during interrogations.
-Stevie Benton of the group Drowning Pool commented supportively:

-"I take it as an honor to think that perhaps our song could be used to quell another 9/11 attack or something like that."
+On 9 December 2008 the Associated Press reported that some musicians were coordinating their objections to the use of their music as a technique for softening up captives through an initiative called Zero dB.
+In contrast, other musicians did not take issue with the possibility that their music was being used during interrogations.
+Stevie Benton of the group Drowning Pool commented supportively: "I take it as an honor to think that perhaps our song could be used to quell another 9/11 attack or something like that."